codeinthehole/codeinthehole.hugo/content/projects/domain-model-mapper.md

 using a Data Mapper decouples the database from your domain models, making it easy to write unit tests.
-This has been something I've found slightly difficult with Django where the emphasis is more on writing integration tests that use fixtures to set up the test environmentl; writing unit tests without using a database is hard when foreign key constraints are involved.
+This has been something I've found slightly difficult with Django where the emphasis is more on writing integration tests that use fixtures to set up the test environmentally; writing unit tests without using a database is hard when foreign key constraints are involved.

 Anyhow, it's a favourite pattern of mine and I've recently pushed to Github a